juanborbon93/robot_artist/README.md

 - It also scales the contours to fit a canvas and generates G-code instructions for the robot.
 - The project incorporates a robot simulation environment and executes the drawing using the generated G-code.

+**WARNING: This project is intended for simulation purposes only.
+Operating real robot arms can be dangerous and should only be done by trained professionals in a controlled environment.**
+**Please do not attempt to use this code to operate real robot arms without proper training and precautions.**

 ## Table of Contents

 - [Installation](#installation)